Endocrine, Head & Neck Pathology Fellowship

 - Interpretation of various ancillary tests, including prognostic biomarkers

-- Clinical service rotations on both the EHN and General Surgical Pathology services, including “Hot-Seat” and Frozen Sections, oral and maxillofacial pathology, molecular pathology
+- Clinical service rotations on both the EHN and General Surgical Pathology services, including “Hot-Seat”, oral and maxillofacial pathology, molecular pathology

 - Cytology-surgical pathology correlation